 Government-wide use of procurement through commercial E-Commerce portals is both an opportunity and a challenge to the AbilityOne Program.
-The FY 2018 NDAA was signed by the President on December 12, 2017, and included Section 846, "Procurement Through Commercial E-Commerce Portals."22 Section 846 directed the General Services Administration (GSA), in partnership with the Office of Management and Budget (OMB), to "...establish a program to procure commercial products through commercial E-Commerce portals for the purposes of enhancing competition, expediting procurements, enabling market research, and ensuring reasonable pricing of commercial products."
+The FY 2018 NDAA was signed by the President on December 12, 2017, and included Section 846, "Procurement Through Commercial E-Commerce Portals."
+Section 846 directed the General Services Administration (GSA), in partnership with the OMB, to "...establish a program to procure commercial products through commercial E-Commerce portals for the purposes of enhancing competition, expediting procurements, enabling market research, and ensuring reasonable pricing of commercial products."

 The OIG views the innovations of E-Commerce as the future of an evolving marketplace, just as in the past, the early "workshops" provided new employment opportunities for the blind.
 There is, however, risk for significant program erosion despite shared success of the E-Commerce platform.
-It is paramount that the buyers of products and services, i.e. the government agencies and their purchase officers, understand that the customer the E-Commerce platform seeks to serve is the AbilityOne Program itself.
-This is accomplished when the E-Commerce purchases comply with the JWOD Act, requiring that government agencies continue to buy from the AbilityOne Program.
+It is paramount that the buyers of products and services, i.e., the government agencies and their purchase officers, understand that the customer the E-Commerce platform seeks to serve is the AbilityOne Program itself.
+This is accomplished when the E-Commerce purchases comply with the JWOD Act, requiring government agencies to continue to buy from the nonprofit agencies participating in the AbilityOne Program.